-Foreign securities generally have not been registered under the Securities Act of 1933 and may not be exempt from the registration requirements of such Act.
-Sales of non-exempt securities by a fund in the United States securities markets are subject to severe restrictions and may not be practicable.
-Accordingly, sales of these securities by a fund will generally be effected only in foreign securities markets.
-Investors should realize that the securities in a fund might be traded in foreign countries where the securities markets are not as developed or efficient and may not be as liquid as those in the United States.
+Some foreign securities have not been registered under the Securities Act of 1933 and may not be exempt from the registration requirements of such Act.
+Sales of non-exempt securities in the United States securities markets are subject to severe restrictions and may not be practicable.
+Accordingly, sales of these securities will generally be effected only in foreign securities markets.
+Investors should realize that the securities might be traded in foreign countries where the securities markets are not as developed or efficient and may not be as liquid as those in the United States.
 The value of the securities will be adversely affected if trading markets for the securities are limited or absent.

 Foreign Currencies.
-The Portfolio may also involve the risk that fluctuations in exchange rates between the U.S. dollar and foreign currencies may negatively affect the value of the underlying securities in certain ETFs in the Portfolio.
-For example, if a foreign security rose 10% in price but the U.S. dollar gained 5% against the related foreign currency, a U.S. investor's return would be reduced to about 5%.
+The Portfolios also involve the risk that fluctuations in exchange rates between the U.S. dollar and foreign currencies may negatively affect the value of the stocks.
+For example, if a foreign stock rose 10% in price but the U.S. dollar gained 5% against the related foreign currency, a U.S. investor's return would be reduced to about 5%.
 This is because the foreign currency would "buy" fewer dollars or, conversely, a dollar would buy more of the foreign currency.
 Many foreign currencies have fluctuated widely against the U.S. dollar for a variety of reasons such as supply and demand of the currency, investor perceptions of world or country economies, political instability, currency speculation by institutional investors, changes in government policies, buying and selling of currencies by central banks of countries, trade balances and changes in interest rates.